zalando/zmon/README.rst

 * If single containers do not start up ssh into the vagrant box and run the start.sh script again manually or use the start-services.sh script to restart single components.
 Later one takes parameters like controller or worker.

-Install the command line interface
+Install the Command Line Interface
 ==================================

 Use PIP to install the ``zmon`` executable from PyPI_.